Tyler-Hecht/UProductivity/README.md

 * Accounting for prerequisites and corequisites
 * Extending the app's functionality to more majors at the University of Delaware
 * Accounting for minors at the University of Delaware
+* Better accounting for concentrations
 * Automatically selecting the corresponding number of credits for each course that the user inputs
-* Including an area to input transfer credits/courses (from high school or another college) and accounting for those
+* Including an area to input transfer credits/courses (from high school or other colleges) and accounting for those
 * Improving the interface of the web app to make it more appealing